SwidzinskiMichal/Password-Generator/README.md

 - Function generates a password comprised of random characters (excluding unicode characters).
 ## Description
 - Function produces a password comrpised of random characters (excluding unicode characters) of no less than 8 and no more than 32 characters.\
-No additional conditions needs to be satisfied.
+Additionally the password is forced to have at least one upper case and one lower case letter.
 The main program imports the test_password_generator.py and exceptions.py.
 ## Getting Started
 ### Setup
 This project is using Makefile.
 To see all available commands run: